setsune/hoyolab-checkin/README.md

 Your cookie has expired.
 Repeat step 3 to get a fresh cookie and update your GitHub secrets.

 **Workflow not triggering on schedule**
 GitHub disables scheduled workflows after 60 days of repository inactivity.
-Go to Actions tab and click **Enable workflow**.
+The keepalive workflow handles this automatically, but you can also go to the Actions tab and click **Enable workflow** to re-enable it manually.

 **`Missing account secrets` error**
-One or more secrets are not set in your GitHub environment.
-Verify all secrets and variables exist under Settings → Environments → production.
+One or more secrets or variables are not set in your GitHub environment.
+Verify all secrets **and variables** exist under **Settings → Environments → production**.
 Secrets and variables are configured in separate sections on that page.

 **`TabError: inconsistent use of tabs and spaces`** Open `main.py` in Notepad++ → Edit → Blank Operations → **Tab to Space**, then save and push.